Online Double Oracle: Online Double Oracle

 \subsection{Online Single Oracle Algorithm}

-We introduce a new type of no-regret algorithm -- Online Single Oracle (OSO) -- whose regret bound does not depend on the player's size of strategy set, but rather the size of \emph{effective strategy set}, which relates to the support size of the NE under Assumption \ref{small support size assumption}.
+One can think of OSO as an online counterpart of \emph{Single Oracle} in DO \cite{mcmahan2003planning}, but achieves no-regret property.
+A key advantage of OSO is that its regret bound does not depend on a player's size of strategy set, but rather the size of so-called \emph{effective strategy set}, a quantity that is linearly dependent on the size of NE support.

-In contrast to classical no-regret algorithms such as MWU where the whole pure strategy set has to be considered when developing a new mix strategy (e.g., Equation (\ref{eq: MWU update})), we propose OSO algorithm which only consider a subset of the pure strategy set.
-Precisely, at each round $t$, a new pure strategy will only be added to the subset if it is the best response to the average loss in a time window (defined later).
-The intuition behind is that we could save exploration cost and computation time by ignoring the pure strategies that never haven been the best response to any losses $[\vl_1,\vl_2,\hdots,\vl_t]$ observed so far.
-This can benefit the learner especially when it has a large pure strategy set.
+In contrast to classical no-regret algorithms such as MWU \cite{freund1999adaptive} where the whole set of pure strategies needs considering at each iteration, i.e., Equation (\ref{eq: MWU update}), we propose OSO that only considers a \emph{subset} of the whole strategy set.
+The key operation is that, at each round $t$, OSO only considers adding a new strategy if it is the best response to the average loss in a time window (defined later).
+As such, OSO could save exploration cost and computation time by ignoring the pure strategies that have never been the best response to any average losses $\bar{\vl}$ observed so far, but rather focusing on those effective strategies.
+This can benefit the learner especially in solving extremely large games.

 The pseudocode of OSO is listed in Algorithm \ref{Online Single Oracle algorithm}.
 We initialise the OSO algorithm with a random subset $\Pi_0$ from the original strategy set $\Pi$.
-Without losing generality, we assume that $\Pi_0$ starts from only one pure strategy.
-We call the subset $\Pi_t$ the \emph{effective strategy set} at time $t$, and define the period of consecutive iterations as one \emph{time window} $T$ in which the subset of strategies stay fixed (i.e., $\Pi_t=\Pi_{t+1}$), and we index $T$ by the cardinality of the strategy set, that is,

-At iteration $t$, we update the mixed strategy which only considers the subset of strategies $\Pi_t$ by the no-regret algorithm MWU and calculate the best response to the average loss $\bar{\vl}$ within the current window $T_i$:
+Without losing generality, we assume that $\Pi_0$ starts from only one pure strategy (line $2$).
+We call subset $\Pi_t$ the \textbf{effective strategy set} at time $t$, and define the period of consecutive iterations as one {time window} $T_i$ in which the effective strategy set stays fixed, i.e., $ T_i:=\big\{t \ \big| \ |\Pi_t|=i\big\} $.
+At iteration $t$, we update $\vpi_t$ (line $5$) where only the effect strategy set $\Pi_t$ (rather than whole set $\Pi$) is considered; and the best response is computed against the average loss $\bar{\vl}$ within the current $T_i$ (line $9$).
+Adding a new best response that is not in the existing effective strategy set will start a new time window (line $7$).
+Notably, despite the design of effective strategy sets, the exact best response of OSO in line $10$ still needs considering the whole strategy set $\Pi$; we will relax it through approximating best responses in Section \ref{sec:abr}.